openwallet-foundation-labs/tsp/README.md

 In short, it is not the reference implementation _yet_.

+## Key Features

+- **Relationship State Machine**: Robust management of relationship states (Unidirectional, Bidirectional) with concurrency control.
+- **Retry Mechanism**: Automatic exponential backoff and retry for failed messages to handle network instability.
+- **Offline Message Queue**: Queueing of messages when the transport is unavailable, ensuring delivery when connectivity is restored.

+Check out the [Smart Home Lock Example](examples/src/smart_home_lock.rs) for a demonstration of these features.

 ## How to build this project

 You will need to install the most recent Rust compiler, by following the